"It's the wild, Wild West": Unlike professional actors, YouTube child stars have fewer protections

 The lighthearted videos appeared to be scripted, edited and neatly produced, and featured their young stars engaging in wholesome mischief as playful music hummed in the background.

-It was a recipe that worked for "Fantastic Adventures," a hit YouTube family comedy series that was shut down this week amid allegations of child abuse off-screen.
-Before YouTube terminated it, the Arizona family's channel had attracted nearly 800,000 subscribers and amassed more than 2 million views — potentially netting upwards of $20,000 per sponsored video.
+It was a recipe that worked for "Fantastic Adventures," a hit YouTube family comedy series created by an Arizona family and shut down this week amid allegations of child abuse off-screen.
+Before YouTube terminated it, the family's channel had attracted nearly 800,000 subscribers and amassed more than 2 million views — potentially netting upwards of $20,000 per sponsored video.

-When it comes to seemingly harmless videos of children on its platform, YouTube has no purview over what is happening behind the scenes to those children.
+When it comes to seemingly harmless videos of young people on its platform, YouTube has no purview over what is happening behind the scenes to those children.

 "It's the wild, Wild West," said Anne Henry, co-founder of BizParentz Foundation, a nonprofit serving families with children in the professional entertainment industry that has advocated for more oversight of minors who star in YouTube videos.